leo-mutuku/contactbook/README.md

 # Contact book

-+ + This is  simple api implimentation for the CRUDE operations using nodejs(Javascript) and reactjs(Javascript)
+## This is  simple api implimentation for the CRUDE operations using nodejs(Javascript) and reactjs(Javascript)

- + Backend libraries
+ ### Backend libraries
- [x] express - to manage server and routes
+ [ x ] express - to manage server and routes
- [x] cors - allow cross-origin access
+ [ x ] cors - allow cross-origin access
- [x] bcrypt - to hash and store passwords
+ [ - ] bcrypt - to hash and store passwords
  [x] jsonwebtoken - used for authentication
  [x] uuid - Universally Unique IDentifier to generate unique id keys [x] keep passwords, API keys, and other sensitive data out of your code (However the .env file has been included in this repo)